The Ultimate French Cheese and Wine Pairing Guide

 Bouches-du-Rhône (13) - Brousse du Rove Cheese & Cassis Blanc (Provence)

 Bouches-du-Rhône is home to Brousse du Rove, a mild goat cheese sold in a plastic tube that allows it to conserve its natural freshness and moisture.
-Complement it with Cassis Blanc, a lovely white wine from the Provence region, to create a harmonious balance that celebrates its terroir.
-Bouches-du-Rhône is all about the beautiful Camargue region, including Arles, known for its Roman amphitheatre and rich history.
+Complement it with Cassis Blanc, a lovely white wine from Provence, to create a harmonious balance that celebrates its unique terroir.

 Var (83) - La Brousse du Var Cheese & Bellet Blanc (Provence)

 In Var, you’ll find La Brousse du Var, a rare fresh ewe’s milk cheese traditionally sold the same day it’s made.
-Enjoy it with fresh herbs and a pinch of salt paired with Bellet Blanc, a white wine from the Provence region, to create a delightful combination.
-Var is known for its beautiful Mediterranean coast, including the coastal town of Toulon.
+Enjoy it with fresh herbs and a pinch of salt, paired with Bellet Blanc, a white wine from Provence, for a unique combination.

 Vaucluse (84) - Le Mi-Mi Cheese & Châteauneuf-du-Pape Blanc (Rhône Valley)

-Thanks again for your help Emily, we definitely needed it!
-For our readers, Emily runs a boutique trip planning agency that specialises in tasty discovery tours of Paris.
+Thanks again for your help, Emily.
+We definitely needed it!
+For our readers, Emily runs a boutique trip-planning agency specialising in tasty discovery tours of Paris.
 Savor Paris crafts bespoke itineraries delving into Paris’ history, culture and off-the-beaten-path culinary experiences.

 Emily’s writing about French food and culture has appeared in the BBC, Saveur and more.
 She also hosts private food tours and cheese tastings, ranging from a pastry discovery in the Marais to a guided cheese tasting in a historic covered market known only to locals.